AdobeDocs/experience-manager-65.it-IT/help/sites-administering/concepts.md

 * Offerta promozionale:

    * Priorità
-   * Percorso gestore di promozione
+   * Un percorso gestore di promozione

-* Potete collegare le promozioni a una campagna per definirne la data/ora di attivazione/disattivazione.
+* You can connect promotions to a campaign to define their on/off date/times.
-* Puoi collegare le promozioni a un&#39;esperienza per definirne i segmenti.
+* You can connect promotions to an experience to define their segments.
-* Le promozioni non collegate a un&#39;esperienza non si attivano autonomamente, ma possono essere comunque attivate da un Voucher.
+* Promotions not connected to an experience will not fire on its own, but can still be fired by a Voucher.
-* Il componente Promozione contiene:
+* The Promotion component contains:

    * renderer e finestre di dialogo per l&#39;amministrazione della promozione
    * componenti secondari per il rendering e la modifica dei parametri di configurazione specifici per i gestori della promozione